immcantation/alakazam/docs/topics/combineIgphyml.md

 format
-:   string specifying whether each column of the resulting data.frame should represent a parameter (`wide`) or if there should only be three columns; i.e. id, varable, and value (`long`).
+:   string specifying whether each column of the resulting data.frame should represent a parameter (`wide`) or if there should only be three columns; i.e. id, variable, and value (`long`).